czuger/the-war-of-the-dukes/README.md

-# The war of the duke
+# The war of the dukes

 A long time ago, we were playing game boards from a revue called "Jeux & Stratégie".